Neural Network Surrogate Models for Absorptivity and Emissivity Spectra of Multiple Elements: Results

 \subsection{Latent-space predictions using DJINN}

-After the selection of the ``improved" and multi-elements architectures, DJINN models were trained with the models produced from them to see how they compare the performance of the proof-of-concept results.
+After the selection of the new fully-connected architectures and multi-elements architectures, DJINN models are trained to see how the combined models compare to the performance of the proof-of-concept results.
 Figure \ref{fig:djinn multiple elem} shows that the mean relative error of the multi-element models performs generally pretty well and reasonably close to the single-element models.
-The maximum relative error, though, does not show nearly the same performance.
-The DJINN model introduces enough noise that the maximum relative errors is generally multiplied by a factor betwenn 10 and 100.
-The single-element models do not entirely show a clearly better model between the proof-of-concept and ``improved" models.
+The maximum relative error, though, does not perform as well.
+The DJINN model introduces enough noise that the maximum relative errors is generally multiplied by a factor between 10 and 100.
 Figure \ref{fig:djinn poc v improved} shows the maximum relative error of the single-element models.
-The emissivity of iron as reproduced with the POC autoencoder plus DJINN does very poorly, and it makes it difficult to tell that krypton and germanium tend to perform better with the model that uses the POC autoencoder.
-The mean relative error results which can be seen in Table \ref{tab:djinn multi-elem} for the low-z elements point to the models that use the ``improved" autoencoder being better which is similar to the maximum relative error, but the high-z elements tend to do a bit better with the models that use the POC autoencoder.
+The emissivity of iron as reproduced with the proof-of-concept autoencoder plus DJINN does poorly, and it makes it difficult to tell that krypton and germanium tend to perform better with the model that uses the proof-of-concept autoencoder.
+The mean relative error results, which can be seen in Table \ref{tab:djinn multi-elem} for the low-z elements, point to the models that use the new fully-connected autoencoders being better.
+This generally holds for the maximum relative error, but the high-z elements tend to do a bit better with the models that use the proof-of-concept autoencoder.
+This is likely explained by the greater number parameters in the network being to represent the increased number of features in the high-z elements' spectra.